BUGGYSOFT-Cloud/job-service/README.md

-# BuggySoft: Job Service
+# W4153-Job-Service

-COMS W4153 Cloud Computing's job listing and scraping service.
+Simple microservice application for the Job service.